marcmoonen/marcmoonen.github.io/index.md

 IEEE ethical standards must be strictly enforced.
 In a globalized community with significant cultural differences, more ethics education should be provided, while strong ethical leadership should foster a culture of integrity and transparency.
 Journals and conferences are increasingly dealing with author/reviewer misconduct cases (ChatGPT!).
 To ensure consistency and efficiency, and offload editorial boards and conference committees, a society-level ethics committee should be established as a gateway to IEEE-level support.

 ### Finances
 SPS is often perceived as a non-transparent business offering overly expensive services.
 SPS activities are primarily financed from publication revenue.
-This relies on a paywall model, which is increasingly at risk with the proliferation of free repositories, and in all likelihood will be significantly reduced by the transition to open access.
+This relies on a paywall model, which is increasingly at risk with the proliferation of free repositories, and in all likelihood will be significantly reduced by the transition to open access (cfr. infra).
 Therefore, a more transparent and sustainable financial model should be adopted.

 Addressing these and other challenges requires cooperation among leadership and volunteers.
 I firmly believe that my recent involvement in SPS has given me the experience and understanding to lead this endeavor.\